eliotdgl/FinGPT-R1/README.md

-# MLFCS
+# FinGPT-R1
-Machine Learning for Finance and Complex Systems: Project
+Project - Machine Learning for Finance and Complex Systems